 With full of annoyance, Duryodhana expressed, ‘O Lord of Lords, O King!
-It’s meaningless to live anymore after seeing the affluent prosperity of my arch enemy- Yudhishthira!
+It’s meaningless to live anymore after seeing the affluent prosperity of my arch-enemy- Yudhishthira!
 O Father, the way the coronation of the eldest Pandava was accomplished, is just unbearable for me.
 The Sabha hall itself and its decoration with precious gems are beyond comparison.
-A king, a Kshatriya should always think to annex their territory, to expanding their property.
+A king, a Kshatriya should always think to annex their territory, to expand their property.
 I feel extremely jealous of Kunti Putras (sons).
-Yudhishthira was adorned by all the kings, like Indra dev- the Lord of Devas!
-All the high-souled kings, the renowned Rishis were singing the glory of the King Yudhisthira!
+Yudhishthira was adorned by all the kings, like Indra Dev- the Lord of Devas!
+All the high-souled kings, the renowned Rishis were singing the glory of King Yudhisthira!
 O Father- even Lord Parshuram with other great Rishis were there chanting the Mantras during his coronation.
 Krishna himself was pouring milk on his head during the function.
 Bhim and Arjun were fanning him while Nakul and Sahadeva were holding cameras.
 O, Father!
 My heart started burning at that time instead of happiness.’

 Hearing the painful words of Duryodhana, King Dhritarashtra said, ‘O my dearest son!
 Do not feel jealous of Yudhishthira.
 He is a virtuous and noble-hearted person who never thinks evil of anyone or you.
 He loves all of you equally as he loves his brothers.
 Please, get rid of this crooked idea from your mind.
 He never did any injustice to anyone.
 He is your cousin.
 And besides that whatever prosperity he has, you have even more than that.
 Why do you want unnecessary dissension?
 O, son!
 If you want to live happily, stop this evil thought against him.’
 Whatever advice rendered by the old King Dhritarashtra, every word fell upon a deaf ear!